-This collection consists of memorabilia related to his years as a performance artist He describes his art as "Latino" and "gay themed The collection also includes over 1,000 vinyl records, whose covers illustrate how the music industry portrayed Latinos/Hispanics from the 1950s through the 1980s, and commercial items aimed at Latino consumers or depicting stereotypes of Latinos the humberto Cane Collection
+This collection consists of memorabilia related to his years as a performance artist.
+He describes his art as "Latino" and "gay themed."
+The collection also includes over 1,000 vinyl records, whose covers illustrate how the music industry portrayed Latinos/Hispanics from the 1950s through the 1980s, and commercial items aimed at Latino consumers or depicting stereotypes of Latinos.